 We’re obsessed with Avocado Egg Toast with Chili Crisp.
 After you follow our ramped-up avocado toast recipe at home, you’ll be obsessed too.

-Eating at home for two months straight has motivated us to be more experimental in the kitchen.
+Eating at home has motivated us to be more experimental in the kitchen.
 A prime example of our recent culinary creativity is layering mashed avocado and egg over toast and then sprinkling chili crisp on top.

 Like us, you’ve probably eaten avo toast many times before.
 Who hasn’t?
 Popular from Sydney to San Francisco as well as here in Lisbon, the open-faced sandwich is a cafe darling that’s both enjoyable to eat and easy to prepare.